alfredessa/aes/_sources/intro.md

-# Intro
+# Introduction

-This is the web site accompanying the presentation to the Boston Python Users Group on January 13th, 2022.
+This is the web site accompanying the presentation to the [Boston Python Users Group Meetup](https://www.meetup.com/bostonpython/) on January 13th, 2022.

+The code is made freely available under Tthe [MIT Open Source License](https://opensource.org/licenses/MIT).